stranothus/stranothus/README.md

 ### Hi there!

 I'm Quinn Gibson (he/him), of Stranothus Studios.
-I'm a young web developer in the freelance business!
+I'm a young web developer in the freelance business.

 ## A little about me

-I'm a straight A homeschool student taking dual enrollment classes at my community college since my Sophomore year.
+I'm a straight-A homeschool student.
+I have been taking dual enrollment courses at my local community college since my Sophomore year.
 I currently take nearly all of my classes at the college and am scheduled to recieve my Associates level degree a semester before I graduate high school.

 I've trained in martial arts for nearly half of my life, taking a break during Covid-19.
-I successfully tested for my first degree black belt and am looking forward to testing for my second, after pre-Covid complications and Covid restrictions.
-I instructed at my dojo for nearly two years before Covid.
+I successfully tested for my first degree black belt and am looking forward to testing for my second after pre-Covid complications and Covid restrictions.
+I was priveleged to instruct at my dojo for nearly two years before Covid.

 I'm utterly passionate about programming.
 I code all the time and am always learning more.
 When I can't get to a computer, I'm still thinking about projects and solutions, even in my dreams.